IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 ## IETF Meeting Revenues

 Meeting revenues are another important source of funding that supports the IETF, coming mainly from the fees paid by IETF meeting participants.
-The IETF Executive Director sets those meeting fees, in consultation with other IETF staff and the IETF community, and approval by the IETF LLC Board.
+The IETF Executive Director sets those meeting fees, in consultation with other IETF LLC staff and the IETF community, with approval by the IETF LLC Board.
 Setting these fees and projecting the number of participants at future meetings is a key part of the annual budget process.

 ## Sponsorships and Donations to the IETF LLC